aiadvocates/pytorchblitz/optimizer/optimizer.md

     optimizer.step()
 ```

 The standard method for optimization is called Stochastic Gradient Descent, to learn more check out this awesome video by [3blue1brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).

-There are many different optimizers and variations of this method in PyTorch such as ADAM and RMSProp that work better for different kinds of models, they are out side the scope of this Blitz, but can check out the full list of optimizers[here](https://pytorch.org/docs/stable/optim.html)
+There are many different optimizers and variations of this method in PyTorch such as ADAM and RMSProp that work better for different kinds of models.
+They are outside the scope of this Blitz, but can check out the full list of optimizers[here](https://pytorch.org/docs/stable/optim.html)

 ## Putting it all together lets look at a basic optimization loop